Low-cost representation of taxpayers with controversies before the U.S. Tax Court

 Step One | Consultation

-Contact us for a no-fee phone consultation.
+Contact us for a no-fee phone consultation with our Tax Attorneys, CPAs, IRS Enrolled Agents and United States Tax Court Practitioners.
 Meet the team... let us help you figure out what your best next steps are.
-The sooner you have a plan of action, the better your chances of taking the correct steps to get the results you want from the IRS and United States Tax Court and district courts, and possibly avoid litigation all together.
+The sooner you have a plan of action, the better your chances of taking the correct steps to get the results you want from the IRS and United States Tax Court, and possibly avoid litigation all together.
 Continue reading to learn about the procedural steps we must take to remedy your tax liabilities

 PETITIONS